robpegurri/ns3-rt/README.md

-# RT-enabled ns-3 with NVIDIA Sionna
+# RT-enabled ns-3 with NVIDIA Sionna RT

 This is an [ns-3](https://www.nsnam.orghttps:/) version implementing ray tracing for wireless channel simulation using [NVIDIA Sionna RT](https://github.com/NVlabs/sionna).

-The integration of Sionna enables **highly accurate propagation modeling** by leveraging GPU-accelerated ray tracing, making it ideal for simulations in complex environments at any frequency, including urban and vehicular scenarios.
+The integration of Sionna RT enables **highly accurate propagation modeling** by leveraging GPU-accelerated ray tracing, making it ideal for simulations in complex environments at any frequency, including urban and vehicular scenarios.

 For details about this integration running in a possible application example, refer to the following paper: